Find out about your rights when payments are made to and from your bank account, and how long it should take to make or receive a payment.

 Payment to the wrong account

 Payments are made in the UK using a sort code and account number.
-If you provide the wrong sort code or account number when making a payment, your bank must make a reasonable effort to recover the money.
+If you provide the wrong sort code or account number when making a payment, your bank must make a reasonable effort to recover the money, but will not be liable for any of your losses.

-However, it may charge you for doing so and will not be liable for any losses you suffer.
-If it can’t recover the money, you can ask it to provide you with details of the person that received the money, so that you can take court action to recover it.
+If your bank can’t recover the money, you can ask it to provide you with details of the person that received the money, so that you can take court action to recover it.
 This request must be in writing.

 If your bank made the mistake and sent money to the wrong account, it must refund the amount of the payment to your account, plus any charges or interest you pay as a result.